How can Chelsea keep spending in transfer window?

 How can Chelsea keep spending so much?

-Kieran Maguire on BBC Radio 5 Live's Monday Night Club:
+Kieran Maguire on BBC Radio 5 Live's Monday Night Club

 There are two issues: can they afford it in terms of cash?
 They can because they are buying players and paying for them in instalments.
 So the finances of the club itself are fine.